wilsonmar/wilsonmar.github.io/_posts/2017-09-23-terraform.md

 ---
 layout: post
 title: "Terraform"
-excerpt: "Immutable declarative versioned Infrastructure as Code (IaC) and Policy as Code provisioning AWS, Azure, GCP, and other clouds using Atlantis team versioning GitOps"
+excerpt: "Immutable declarative versioned Infrastructure as Code (IaC) and Policy as Code provisioning into AWS, Azure, GCP, and other clouds using Terragoat, Bridgecrew, and Atlantis team versioning GitOps"
 tags: [DevOps, ecosystem]
 date: "2021-08-24"
 file: "terraform"